lxylxy123456/algorithm/README.md

 # algorithm
 * Personal implementation of some algorithms in "Introduction to Algorithms", third edition

+# **Deprecated**
+This project is deprecated.
+It has known bug unfixed and will no longer be maintained.
+Please use https://github.com/lxylxy123456/algorithms instead.

 # Contents

 | Ch.| File							| Algorithm								| Page |